 You can also try rooting on a Linux system, such as Ubuntu.
 The phone is recognized without anything to do (you can skip part 2 in this case).

-In order to get Windows detect your HTC Desire, you need to install the official HTC drivers on your system.
+2. Install phone drivers for Windows In order to get Windows detect your HTC Desire, you need to install the official HTC drivers on your system.

-Download the package on the HTC website, right there.
+right there.
 It's located in the "Downloads" tab, named "HTC Sync".
 Then, open it and proceed setup.

 At the end of the setup, you'll enter in another setup tool to install HTC Sync.
 Please do not install it, we don't require it and it can cause issues with our rooting tool.
 We just need the phone drivers to be installed.

-The app we will use to root our phone is called Unrevoked.
+3. Get Unrevoked The app we will use to root our phone is called Unrevoked.
 It makes the phone rooting very simple and safe.

 Don't get the latest version from Unrevoked website, the rooting will not work if you have the latest HTC Desire firmware version (latest official HTC phone update).

 We provide you the 3.32 version of Unrevoked, which is the only one that works well.
-Get it there for Windows, MacOS or Linux.
+Get it there for

-You can now plug your phone (please check Unrevoked is closed before doing that!).
+4. Plug the phone You can now plug your phone (please check Unrevoked is closed before doing that!).

 Be sure your phone is connected as "charging only", and not as HTC Sync, nor storage disk.